" This is the

 CollectorVision Games prefer to focus first and foremost on the console

-itself and make it completely right.
+itself and make it completely right with newer updates.

 The console is already compatible with original ColecoVision controllers, NTT and any